mskcc/msk-ancestry/README.md

 # ancestry
-Scripts for ancestry inference from MSK-IMPACT data
+Scripts for ancestry inference from MSK-IMPACT data.

+Requires snakemake with lsf, pandas

+To run:
+snakemake --use-conda --profile lsf